From the ashes of the devastating bushfires, the Port Macquarie Koala Hospital is now eyeing a much brighter future.

 The hospital housed 79 koalas during the bushfires, 53 of those were burns victims.

-Twenty-six koalas were released back into the wild just before Easter.
+Twenty-six koalas were released back into the wild just prior to Easter.